kembaoak/education/README.md

 Results
 - Use IterativeImputer to impute the missing values
 - Export the data
-To analyze:
+Note: cleaning was done using the notebook - https://github.com/kembaoak/education/blob/main/code/Education_clean.ipynb To analyze:
 - Import the clean data
 - create correlation matrix to analyze relationship between predictor variables and ACT score.
 - conduct single regression test
 - conduction multiple regression test
 - Understand the R^2, r, mean absolute error  values and what they imply for the variables

+  Exploratory Analyses was completed using notebook: https://github.com/kembaoak/education/blob/main/code/Ediucation_EDA.ipynb

 Our findings indicate that out of all the socioeconomic predictors, the strongest predictor of the ACT scores was the percentage of students on reduced lunch(percent_lunch) variable.
 Other predicor variables such as the rate of unemployment, percentage of adult with a college degree, and the number of full time equivalent teachers also contributed to the variation in ACT score but not as significantly as percent_lunch.
 Note that we cannot establish a causal relationship given all the other confounding factors that must influence ACT scores.

+Requirements:
+# Core
+NumPy - is a python library used for numerical operations, arrays, and mathematical calculations.
+Pandas - is a python library that provides data structures like DataFrames for data manipulation, cleaning, and aggregation.

+# Visualization
+matplotlib - A plotting library used to create static visualizations like line plots, bbar charts, and scatter plots. seaborn - is built on Matplotlib, used for advanced statistical data visualizations and improved aesthetics. plotly - is a python package for data visualization.
+It is used to create interactive high quality charts, graphs and dashboards.
+#Dta Handling
+openpyxl - is a python library used for reading, writing, and editing excel files - especially if it has the modern .xlsx format.

+# Machine Learning

+statsmodels - used for statistical modelling and hypothesis testing, including t-tests, z-tests and regression analysis.
+scikit-learn: is a python machine learning library used for machine learning algorithms like regression, classification, etc.

+# Jupyter & Development
+jupyter notebook - An interactive environment for writing and executing Python code, organizaing, and documenting results. ipython - Provides an enchanced Python shells used in Jupyter Notebooks.

+#Others
+VS Code - is a free, open source code editor developed by Microsft.
+It is widely used for programming, data analysis, and development projects.

 Authors
 Your Name -Edwin Okwor